LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

         print "Hello World!"
 ```

 Notice that we used the decorator `@staticmethod` to tell the Python interpreter that `main` is going to be a static method.
-The impact of this is that we don’t have to, indeed we should not, use `self` as the first parameter of the `main` method!
+The impact of this is that we don’t have to - and indeed we should not - use `self` as the first parameter of the `main` method!
 Using this definition we can call the `main` method in a Python session like this:

 ```nohighlight
 >>> Hello.main("")